AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/developing/extending/experience-fragments.md

 <!--Using the [Export to Target](/help/sites-administering/experience-fragments-target.md) feature, you can:
 -->

-La funzione Esporta in Target consente di:
+Utilizzando la funzione Esporta in Target, potete:

 * creare un frammento esperienza,
 * aggiungervi componenti,
-* quindi esportatelo come offerta di Adobe Target , in formato HTML o in formato JSON.
+* quindi esportatelo come  offerta Adobe Target, in formato HTML o in formato JSON.

-Questa funzione può essere attivata in un’istanza di authoring di AEM.
+Questa funzione può essere attivata in un’istanza di autore di AEM.
 Richiede una configurazione Adobe Target  valida e configurazioni per Link Externalizer.

 <!--
 This feature can be [enabled on an author instance of AEM](/help/sites-administering/experience-fragments-target.md#Prerequisites).
 It requires a valid Adobe Target Configuration, and configurations for the Link Externalizer.